Fort Worth Child Custody Lawyer

 If either parent wants to move themselves and their children a long distance away from Fort Worth or away from the other parent, they usually need to go to court to get approval.
 If the parents share custody (if they have a “joint managing conservatorship”), then it would be unfair or unfeasible to institute visitation over long distances.
 Our Fort Worth child custody lawyers can fight to help you move or work to restrict the other parents’ ability to move far away with your children.

 If your child’s other parent seeks to marry or remarry, their spouse might eventually seek to adopt your children.
 Under Texas law, children can only have two parents, so adoption by a parent’s spouse would block the other biological parent from having many of the parental rights they had before.
 Our lawyers can fight to help you keep your kids and maintain joint custody/joint managing conservatorship rights in the face of a potential adoption.

 Many parents face unfortunate situations involving addiction, disability, mental illness, bankruptcy, or criminal activity that end with the court or another individual seeking to take custody away from the parents.
 Whether you and the other parent are a team in this kind of dispute or there is only one parent involved in the child’s life, having the court try to put your kids in foster care or give custody to a grandparent or other family member can be a devastating blow to a parent.
 Talk to our Fort Worth child custody lawyers for help keeping your children from becoming wards of the state or being put into the foster care system.

 If you are having trouble keeping custody, regaining custody, or enforcing custody, or if you face any other child custody or conservatorship issues in the Fort Worth area, contact The Queenan Law Firm right away.
 Our Fort Worth child custody lawyers can fight to represent you and work to get, keep, or enforce parental rights and child custody rights in Texas.
-For your free legal consultation, call us today at (817) 476-1797.
+For your legal consultation, call us today at (817) 476-1797.